712 related texts · 8 related myths · Page 2 of 15

 Korah did not just challenge Moses.
 According to the Targum Jonathan, he manufactured a theological argument using the very fabric of his clothing, hid treasure he had looted from ...

-We all know the story of the spies.
+The familiar story centers on the spies.
 The Israelites, poised to enter the Promised Land, get cold feet.
 "Let's send some scouts ahead," they suggest to Moses.
-But what was really goi...
+But what was reall...

 Sometimes, it really was – especially when it came to dividing the land of Israel among the tribes.
 But this wasn't just some random drawing.
 Oh no, this involved divine interventi...